 My Memories of the Modesto Roadmen

 by David Steffen.
-Last updated December 2, 2015.
+Last updated May 14, 2018.

 Different subsets of our members enjoyed different kinds of cycling.
 One subset was mostly interested in fun rides; shorter day rides through pretty scenery during nice weather.
-There was another subset who had no interest in racing but who were up for very long, even multi-day bicycle tours.
-The hard core of the Roadmen, including the four founders, liked just about everything.
-Rarely would a weekend go by that we didn't hop on our bikes and go for a ride.
-A standard weekend ride took all day and covered about 100 miles.
+There was another subset who had no interest in racing but who were up for very long, multi-day bicycle tours.
+A third subset, including the four founders, liked just about everything; racing, long tours, and fun, social rides.
+Rarely would a weekend go by that this group didn't hop on their bikes and go for a ride.
+A typical weekend ride for this group took all day and covered about 100 miles.
 Favorite destinations were Turlock Lake, La Grange, Sonora, Copperopolis, Yosemite National Park, and back and forth across the mountain passes of the Sierra Nevadas.
-Besides the typical weekend century, we did shorter rides; fun rides with the rest of the club and training rides to improve our racing skills.
-Starting in 1965, we raced in Amateur Bicycle League of America (ABL of A) sanctioned bicycle races, most of which were held somewhere in the the San Francisco Bay Area.
-We were a young club, we all raced in the Junior category (under 18), we had no Senior racers.
-We didn't win all that much but we were competitive and had fun.
+They also participated in training rides to improve their racing skills.
+They raced in ABL of A sanctioned bicycle races, most of which were held somewhere in the the San Francisco Bay Area.
+The Modesto Roadmen was a young club and in the beginning, they all raced in the Junior category for riders under the age of 18, but by 1967, the oldest members has crossed that line and raced as Seniors competing against members of the US Olympic cycling team.
+The Modesto Roadmen didn't win all that often but were competitive and had fun.

 Understanding the history of The Modesto Roadmen from 1970 until its demise would most definitely benefit from the input of someone who was there!
 In the absense of that, this is our best attempt at reconstructing what that history might have been.

-- The 1966/1967 membership list of the Modesto Roadmen
+- The Membership List of the Modesto Roadmen

 - The Mountain Loop: Starting in 1966, we took a week-long tour through the Sierra Nevada mountains every summer, a ride we named "The Mountain Loop."